Skip to main content

 Web3 Auth with Chromia's FT4 Protocol

-In Web3, users hold cryptographic key pairs (often managed in a wallet application on a device controlled by the user) that sign transactions before they're sent to the blockchain platform.
+In Web3, users hold cryptographic key pairs (often managed in a wallet app on a device controlled by the user) that sign transactions before they're sent to the blockchain platform.
 The blockchain platform can then verify the signature to check if the user who sent the transaction is who they say they are.

 Chromia provides a protocol called FT4 that makes this easy.
 The FT4 library integrates with popular crypto wallets and helps you create operations that allow users to register accounts.